-Specialized care is required for aging patients.
-As our bodies start to age, we can’t do as much as before and taking care of ourselves becomes difficult.
+Aging patients require specialized care.
+As our bodies start to age, we can't do as much as before and taking care of ourselves becomes difficult.
 Health problems arise that cannot be remedied through the help of your daughter or son.
 In the United States, 1.3 million Americans are in nursing homes.1

 When you take your loved one to a nursing home, you expect the care that your loved one will receive will be pristine.
 That means that your loved one can move around without falling and that those that are there to help are actually helping.
 There are some facilities that are not up to par with those expectations.
 However, slips and falls within nursing homes and assisted living facilities are not uncommon.
 If a fall does happen and was preventable, the nursing home may be liable for the injuries.